SQream/sqream_docs/data_ingestion/json.rst

 Examples
 ------------

-The following is an example of creating a table:
+The following is an example of creating a table using the COPY FROM statement:

 .. code-block:: postgres